kuzzleio/kuzzle/doc/2/applications/essentials/getting-started/index.md

 Going further:
  - [Request Input]
+ - [Request class]
  - [Rights management]

 ## Modifying an existing action with a pipe

-We will now use a pipe connected to a Kuzzle event to modify the behavior of an existing action.
+We will now use a pipe registered to a Kuzzle event to modify the behavior of an existing action.

 A pipe is a function that will be executed each time the corresponding event is triggered.